laurence1122chen/www/README.md

 ```

 ### 2. find where the tesseract execution file is in and paste it into the code
-after you create conda env, pytesseract and tesseract should have been installed now in your env.
+after you create and activate conda env, pytesseract and tesseract should have been installed now in your env.
 you are able to find the tesseract execution file by input this:
 ```
 where tesseract